joeholley/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 * `AGONES_SDK_GRPC_PORT`: The port where the gRPC server is listening (defaults to 9357)
 * `AGONES_SDK_HTTP_PORT`: The port where the grpc-gateway is listening (defaults to 9358)

-The SDKs will automatically discover and connect to the gRPC port specified in the environment variable.
+The SDKs will automatically discover and connect to the gRPC port specified in Agones config by reading the environment variable.

-If your game server requires using a REST client, it is advised to use the port from the environment variable, otherwise your game server will not be able to contact the SDK server if it is configured to use a non-default port.
+If your game server cannot use any of the provided SDK clients and instead directly makes REST calls to the SDK server using an generic HTTP client, we recommend configuring your HTTP client to connect using the port from the `AGONES_SDK_HTTP_PORT` environment variable in case the SDK server is configured to listen on a different port.

 ## Function Reference

 While each of the SDKs are canonical to their languages, they all have the following functions that implement the core responsibilities of the SDK.

-For language specific documentation, have a look at the respective source (linked above), and the {{< ghlink href="examples" >}}examples{{< /ghlink >}}.
+For language specific documentation have a look at the respective source (linked above) and the {{< ghlink href="examples" >}}examples{{< /ghlink >}}.

+{{< alert title="Warning" color="warning">}}
-Calling any of state changing functions mentioned below does not guarantee that GameServer Custom Resource object would actually change its state right after the call.
-For instance, it could be moved to the `Shutdown` state elsewhere (for example, when a fleet scales down), which leads to no changes in `GameServer` object.
-You can verify the result of this call by waiting for the desired state in a callback to WatchGameServer() function.
+Calling any of state-changing functions mentioned below does not guarantee that the `GameServer` Custom Resource object in Kubernetes will actually change its state immediately.
+For instance, if another event (such as a fleet scaling down) moves the GameServer to the `Shutdown` state while your SDK function is being processed, this could lead to your SDK call having no effect.
+If your approach depends on state transitions, you should verify the SDK call resulted in your desired pod state with callbacks by using the `WatchGameServer()` function.
+{{< /alert >}}

-Functions which changes GameServer state or settings are:
+Functions which change `GameServer` state or settings are:

-1. Ready()
+1. `Ready()`
-1. Shutdown()
+1. `Shutdown()`
-1. SetLabel()
+1. `SetLabel()`
-1. SetAnnotation()
+1. `SetAnnotation()`
-1. Allocate()
+1. `Allocate()`
-1. Reserve()
+1. `Reserve()`
-1. Alpha().SetCapacity()
+1. `Alpha().SetCapacity()`
-1. Alpha().PlayerConnect()
+1. `Alpha().PlayerConnect()`
-1. Alpha().PlayerDisconnect()
+1. `Alpha().PlayerDisconnect()`

 ### Lifecycle Management

 #### Ready()
-This tells Agones that the Game Server is ready to take player connections.
+This tells Agones that the game server is ready to take player connections.
-Once a Game Server has specified that it is `Ready`, then the Kubernetes GameServer record will be moved to the `Ready` state, and the details for its public address and connection port will be populated.
+This updates the Kubernetes `GameServer` record to the `Ready` state, and poulates the public IP address and connection port.

-While Agones prefers that `Shutdown()` is run once a game has completed to delete the `GameServer` instance, if you want or need to move an `Allocated` `GameServer` back to `Ready` to be reused, you can call this SDK method again to do this.
+The preferred pattern is to call `Shutdown()` once a game has completed, and allow your defined 'fleet' and 'fleetAutoScaler' resources to start a new `GameServer` as necessary, which allows Agones to enforce the [scheduling policy]{{< ref "/docs/Advanced/scheduling-and-autoscaling.md" >}} you've selected.
+This SDK call can also [change an `Allocated` `GameServer` back to the `Ready` state to be available for allocation again]{{< ref "/docs/Integration Patterns/reusing-gameservers.md" >}}, if this is a better fit for your usage pattern.

 #### Health()
-This sends a single ping to designate that the Game Server is alive and healthy.
-Failure to send pings within the configured thresholds will result in the GameServer being marked as `Unhealthy`.
+This sends a heartbeat to the SDK to designate that the `GameServer` is alive and healthy.
+Failure to send heartbeats within the threshold configured in the `health` section of the `GameServer` spec will result in the `GameServer` being marked as `Unhealthy`.

 See the {{< ghlink href="examples/gameserver.yaml" >}}gameserver.yaml{{< /ghlink >}} for all health checking
 configurations.

 #### Reserve(seconds)

-With some matchmaking scenarios and systems it is important to be able to ensure that a `GameServer` is unable to be deleted, but doesn't trigger a FleetAutoscaler scale up.
+With some matchmaking systems, just-in-time allocation of game servers when a match is found is not a good fit.
+A common approach for these systems 'reserves' a game server when the search for a match begins.
+This:
+*  Prevents the server from being deleted while the match search is in progress
+*  Signals to other systems that this server is in consideration by the matchmaker
+*  **Crucially, does not** trigger a FleetAutoscaler scale up
 This is where `Reserve(seconds)` is useful.
+It serves a similar purpose to `Allocate` without causing scaling events.

 `Reserve(seconds)` will move the `GameServer` into the Reserved state for the specified number of seconds (0 is forever), and then it will be moved back to `Ready` state.
 While in `Reserved` state, the `GameServer` will not be deleted on scale down or `Fleet` update,